koush/docs.scrypted.app/install/desktop-app.md

 <!--@include: ../server-port.md-->

-## Older Releases
+## Releases Repository

-Older versions of the desktop apps can be found in the [Releases](https://github.com/koush/nvr.scrypted.app/releases) page on Github.
+The latest and legacy releases of the desktop apps can be found in the [Releases Repository](https://github.com/koush/nvr.scrypted.app/releases) page on Github.